What Are the Manitoba Car Seat Laws?

 February 6, 2020 Driving

-We’ll go over everything you need to know from car and booster seat models, installation and things to keep in mind so you keep your kiddos comfy and safe as you drive.
+We’ll go over everything you need to know from car and booster seat models, installation, and things to keep in mind so you keep your kids comfy and safe as you drive.

 Which car seat is right for my child?